2021 Counseling: Ayah Said

 Ayah took classes at Cypress College because of the Charger/Pledge program’s free tuition for students who graduate from any high school in the Anaheim Union High School District.
 What kept her engaged at the school was the Legacy Program.
 Through it, Ayah spoke at events, helped represent the club at Kindercaminata, and aided in planning student activities such as debates, a financial literacy panel, a mentor-mentee networking mixer, a racial trauma mental health workshop, and a colorism workshop.

-For the future, Ayah wants to combine her passion for social justice with health care administration.
+Now, Ayah wants to combine her passion for social justice with health care administration.
 Her next step is to transfer to Cal State Long Beach; after that, she wants to advocate for health care as a human right.

 “I believe that a sustainable and equitable healthcare system that recognizes health as a right and not a privilege, will percolate into different facets of society like our education, criminal justice reform, environment, and more.”